- What is ThingsBoard Edge?

 How do I get started?

-Does ThingsBoard Edge require connection to the internet?
+Does ThingsBoard Edge require an internet connection?

 Can I connect devices from multiple tenants to a single ThingsBoard Edge?